Andrei-Aksionov/weaviate-t2v-module/README.md

 ## How to use different model

-Currently `paraphrase-MiniLM-L6-v2` pretrained sentence-transformer model is used as it's fastest.
+Currently [msmarco-distilbert-base-v4](https://www.sbert.net/docs/pretrained-models/msmarco-v3.html) is used as it's better suited for text vector search.
+It's an asymmetric model which is better for my needs.
+More about difference between symmetric/asymmetric models you can find [here](msmarco-distilbert-base-v4).

 If you want to use any other pretrained model from [the list](https://www.sbert.net/docs/pretrained_models.html) then just change the model name in the **src/config/config.yaml** file.

 In case of any other model then these three changes have to be made: